jaxorama/TechLearning/README.md

 # Tech Learning
 A compendium of tech courses and tech reading that I am doing.

+# Ratings Guide
+★★★★★ - Great course.
+Learned a lot from it.
+You will too.
+Highly recommend it.
+★★★★☆ - Great course.
+I learned some things from it.
+You will probably gain something useful from it.
+★★★☆☆ - Average course.
+Some useful things.
+But not great.
+Still worth a look for you are looking for some basics.
+★★☆☆☆ - You won't see them here.
+Unless there is
+★☆☆☆☆ - You won't see them here.
+☆☆☆☆☆ - You won't see them here.

 # AI
 ## AI Basics